peaceroad/p7d-markdown-it-figure-with-p-caption/README.md

 The figcaption behavior of this plugin depends on [p7d-markdown-it-p-captions](https://www.npmjs.com/package/p7d-markdown-it-p-captions).

-Note.
+Notice.
 If code block language setting is "samp", change it to use samp element instead of code element.

+Notice.
+It assumes simultaneous use of `markdown-it-attrs`.
+However, if there is `{.style}` at the end of the image-only paragraph, and the next paragraph is a caption, processing is not handled well with `markdown-it-attrs` alone, so in order to normalize it, {} The processing is written in this plugin.
+(This process can be turned off by specifying `{styleProcess: false}`.)
+[0.5.0]

 Use it as follows.